 You are entitled to damages if you win in court and the litigation turns in our favor.
-In Florida, there are no longer caps to the amount of damages you may be awarded in a doctor malpractice claim.
+There are no caps on the economic damages you can be awarded.
+However, in Florida, there are caps on the amount of non-economic damages you may receive in a doctor malpractice claim.

 When a medical malpractice complaint is successful, you may get awarded the following;

 - Economic damages–complete repayment of medical bills to compensation for lost wages due to missed workdays.

 - Non-economic damages–compensate for pain and suffering and the negative consequences of the incorrect diagnosis or treatment.
 For personal injury or wrongful death, practitioners may be held liable for up to $500,000 and non-practitioners $750,000.
 If injuries result in a permanent vegetative state, practitioners may be liable for up to $1 million and non-practitioners $1.5 million.